Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Cost of Living in South Korea: Accommodation Costs

-Let’s examine the different housing costs in South Korea and provide an overview of typical accommodation options.
+Let’s examine the different housing options.

 • Goshiwons (Dormitories): Goshiwons are small, affordable dormitory-style rooms, often with shared bathrooms and kitchens.
 They are mainly used by students and individuals looking for low-cost housing.